code-423n4/2021-09-swivel/README.md

 When a user takes on a floating position and purchases nTokens (vault initiate), they increase the notional balance of their vault (`vault.notional`).
 Opposingly, if they sell nTokens, this balance decreases.

 Every time a user either increases/decreases their nToken balance (`vault.notional`), the marginal interest since the user's last vault interaction is calculated + added to `vault.redeemable`, and a new `vault.exchangeRate` is set.

+# Areas of Concern:
+There are a few primary targets for concern:
+1. Ensuring no vulnerabilities in order validity and the use of an order's hash to track cancel status and fill amount.
+2. Ensuring the accurate calculation of deposit interest.
+This includes VaultTracker.sol + the calculation of marginal interest between vault interactions pre-maturity, and Marketplace.sol + the calculation of zcToken interest post-maturity.
+3. Ensuring maturity is handled properly.

+One additional small area of concern that isn't necessarily defined in the scope above but may be rewarded could be in the ERC-2612 chain imported as zcToken.sol in Marketplace.sol